Gampaha Electoral District

 Gampaha electoral district is one of the 22 multi-member electoral districts of Sri Lanka created by the 1978 Constitution of Sri Lanka.
 The district is conterminous with the administrative district of Gampaha in the Western province.
-The district currently elects 18 of the 225 members of the Sri Lankan Parliament and had 1,785,964 registered electors in 2020.
+The district currently elects 19 of the 225 members of the Sri Lankan Parliament and had 1,785,964 registered electors in 2020.
+The district is Sri Lanka's Electorate Number 02.

+Polling Divisions

+The Gampaha Electoral District consists of the following polling divisions: